How Many Diapers Does a Baby Need Per Day? - Judes Family Skip to content

 Eco-Friendly Diapers

 Unlike conventional disposable diapers, eco-friendly diapers are made with more compostable materials.
 Instead of traditional plastic, bioplastic is used.
 However, studies show that bioplastics also contain chemicals just like conventional plastics.
-The absorbent core in most eco-friendly diapers consists of the same superabsorber as in regular disposable diapers.
+The absorbent core in most eco-friendly diapers consists of the same superabsorbent polymers as regular disposable diapers.

-Even though the partially compostable contents might suggest otherwise, eco-friendly diapers must also be disposed of in the residual waste.
+Even though the partially compostable contents might suggest otherwise, eco-friendly diapers must also be disposed of in the trash.
 So, unfortunately, the amount of waste does not change with the choice of eco-friendly diapers.
 However, the cost of eco-friendly diapers is higher than that of other disposable diapers.

 Cloth Diapers